-The way the internet and the web technology were approached few years back has completely changed with mobile devices taking a front row in web communication.
+The way the internet and the web technology were approached a few years back has completely changed with mobile devices taking a front row in web communication.
 Over the last couple of years, the use of mobile devices has only grown leaving the desktop internet access behind, replacing it with a tight 40% shift.

 Earlier we only used to see scaling down of the regular desktop website to make it adapt to mobile screens.
 This was certainly a much-narrowed approach towards something that is so promising and futuristic in its own rights.
 Instead of having it this way, depending on the usage of the solution and the audience needs it has to be tuned well to serve the growing mobility aspect of it by making it available as a mobile-first design.
 Of course, there are challenges reaching the right perspective of a mobile app solution for different sizes and resources supported by different mobile variants, but when approached in the right manner and with right practices, the perfect mobile experience can be achieved.

 Here’s how to design intuitive and user-friendly mobile experience:

 A mobile user is mostly in a hurried state.
 He rushes into things and browsing mobile content mostly comes as a part of random multitasking that goes along with many other regular things.
 This requires you to develop a completely focused and sorted design that helps the user interact with it effortlessly.
 Further, you have to keep the content minimalism rules in your mind and make it as intuitive as you can to make it work in a smooth and focused manner.

 A mobile user has different reasons and situations to act.
 While catering to their needs you have to think about scenarios and detail-out receptions and triggers to fetch responses out of a design.
-This way you would know how to define levels to keep menus easy, navigation simple and the design uncluttered with ample of space to communicate with the design easily on the move.
+This way you would know how to define levels to keep menus easy, navigation simple and the design uncluttered with ample space to communicate with the design easily on the move.